gkaf89/NCC-Trainings/Courses/docs/openmp/exercise-3.md

         !$omp end parallel
         ```

-Form understating loop parallelisation, we will continue with vector operations in parallel, that is, adding two vectors.
+From understating loop parallelisation, we will continue with vector operations in parallel, that is, adding two vectors.
 It is very simple, and we just need to add the `#pragma omp parallel for` for C/C++, `!$omp parallel do` for FORTRAN.
 Could you try this by yourself?
 The serial code, templates and compilation command have been provided as follows.